gabrielavoll/NovaBackendProject/Readme.md

 1. Pull down repo from Github
 2. in the terminal `run: npm install` to download all the dependencies
+3. copy emailed creds.json into root directory
-3. makes sure postgres is installed locally and that it is running
+4. makes sure postgres is installed locally and that it is running
-4. in the terminal run: `node db/init.js` to spin up local postgres database and tables for this app
+5. in the terminal run: `node db/init.js` to spin up local postgres database and tables for this app
-5. we are now ready to run the app! in the terminal run:
+6. we are now ready to run the app! in the terminal run:
 	```
 	node server.js
 	```
-6. go to url `localhost:6660` in a web browers you'll see a home page explainging the api calls on this mini backend server
+7. go to url `localhost:6660` in a web browers you'll see a home page explainging the api calls on this mini backend server

 ### Question Portion